simplifipay/android-sdks/README.md

 Make sure to provide the correct values for these properties when making API calls using the SimpliFiCard SDK.

+That concludes the documentation for the SimpliFiCard SDK.
+You are now equipped with the necessary information to integrate SimpliFiCard functionality into your Android application effectively.

 ## SimpliFiEkyc SDK

 The SimpliFiEkyc SDK provides eKYC (Electronic Know Your Customer) capabilities.
 To use this SDK, follow the steps below: